How Long Does Full Mouth Reconstruction Take?

 Oftentimes, issues run deeper than simple, surface-level cosmetic fixes.
 To ensure the best long-term results, you’ll want to address any necessary structural or gum health issues.

-Our periodontist, Dr. Neal Raval, is an expert at full mouth reconstruction, especially when it comes to issues of the underlying bone and tissue that surround your teeth.
+Our periodontists, Dr. Neal Raval, Dr. Stephan Kohnen, and Dr. Eddie Lee, are experts at full mouth reconstruction, especially when it comes to issues of the underlying bone and tissue that surround your teeth.

 The only way to know how long full mouth reconstruction will take is to come in for a consultation.

-At that time, Dr. Ravel will examine your mouth and discuss your smile goals with you.
+At that time, our periodontists will examine your mouth and discuss your smile goals with you.
 From there, a custom treatment plan will be created, with a more accurate estimate of how long the process will take.

 Contact us today to make an appointment at one of our two convenient locations: